Lifeg-platform/lifeg-template/README.md

 ## Repository Lifecycle

-Repositories created from this template adre expected to follow:
+Repositories created from this template are expected to follow:

 1. Planning
 2. Documentation
-3. Arcitecture Review
+3. Architecture Review
 4. Implementation
 5. Testing
 6. Release